-Mr. Storm has over 30 years of experience running global mission-critical technology infrastructure organizations in the Americas, Asia, Europe and the Middle East and a proven track record aligning service delivery with customer requirements and has firsthand experience managing large-scale projects, budgets and teams.
+With more than 25 years of experience running global mission-critical technology infrastructure organizations in the Americas, Asia, Europe and the Middle East, Mr. Storm has a proven track record of aligning service delivery with customer requirements.
+He also has firsthand experience managing large-scale projects, budgets and teams.

 Prior to joining A&M, Mr. Storm spent four years at Bloomberg, where he led Enterprise Solutions Operations with staff in London, New York and Tokyo.
-There he led issue remediation efforts and implemented service management principles and controls to better manage environmental risk and ensure higher service availability target achievement.
+He led issue remediation efforts and implemented service management principles and controls to better manage environmental risk and ensure higher service availability target achievement.

-Mr. Storm earned a master’s degree in computer science from Hofstra University and bachelor’s degree in computer science from the University of Pittsburgh.
+Mr. Storm earned a bachelor’s degree in computer science from the University of Pittsburgh, and a master’s degree in computer science from Hofstra University.